eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

-So I think that the first goal for Eldara will be to investigate this rumour and try to get some substances or anything that causes that phenomenon in order to maybe sell it and get a profit?
+So I think that the first goal for Eldara will be to investigate this rumour and try to get some substances or anything that causes that phenomenon in order to maybe sell it and make a profit?
 She has a background in alchemy, so maybe she can monetise it.
 For now this is the main story arc.

 I use the *Undertaking a Journey* rules, since we will be hexcrawling without a